Wassily Kandinsky: Artistic and spiritual theorist

 As the Der Blaue Reiter Almanac essays and theorising with composer Arnold Schoenberg indicate, Kandinsky also expressed the communion between artist and viewer as being available to both the senses and the mind (synesthesia).
 Hearing tones and chords as he painted, Kandinsky theorised that (for example), yellow is the colour of middle C on a brassy trumpet; black is the colour of closure, and the end of things; and that combinations of colours produce vibrational frequencies, akin to chords played on a piano.
 In 1871 the young Kandinsky learned to play the piano and cello.

-Kandinsky also developed a theory of geometric figures and their relationships—claiming, for example, that the circle is the most peaceful shape and represents the human soul.
-These theories are explained in Point and Line to Plane (see below).
+Kandinsky also developed a theory of geometric figures and their relationships, claiming (for example) that the circle is the most peaceful shape and represents the human soul.
+These theories are explained in Point and Line to Plane.

-Kandinsky's legendary stage design for a performance of Mussorgsky's "Pictures at an Exhibition" illustrates his synaesthetic concept of a universal correspondence of forms, colors and musical sounds.
-In 1928 in the theater of Dessau, Wassily Kandinsky realized the stage production of "Pictures at an Exhibition".
-In 2015 the original designs of the stage elements were animated with modern video technology and synchronized with the music according to the preparatory notes of Kandinsky and the director's script of Felix Klee.
+Kandinsky's legendary stage design for a performance of Mussorgsky's Pictures at an Exhibition illustrates his synesthetic concept of a universal correspondence of forms, colours and musical sounds.
+In 1928, the stage production premiered at a theater in Dessau.
+In 2015, the original designs of the stage elements were animated with modern video technology and synchronized with the music according to the preparatory notes of Kandinsky and the director's script of Felix Klee.

-In another episode with Münter during the Bavarian abstract expressionist years, Kandinsky was working on his Composition VI.
+In another episode with Münter during the Bavarian abstract expressionist years, Kandinsky was working on Composition VI.
 From nearly six months of study and preparation, he had intended the work to evoke a flood, baptism, destruction, and rebirth simultaneously.
 After outlining the work on a mural-sized wood panel, he became blocked and could not go on.
 Münter told him that he was trapped in his intellect and not reaching the true subject of the picture.
 She suggested he simply repeat the word uberflut ("deluge" or "flood") and focus on its sound rather than its meaning.
 Repeating this word like a mantra, Kandinsky painted and completed the monumental work in a three-day span.